 Do you ever get tired of draping your sewing projects on a dress form that is a completely different size and shape than you are?
 Or trying to accurately alter a shirt while it’s on your body?
 Well, I did, and finally decided it was time to sew a custom DIY dress form.

 There just came a point after birthing two children when I decided it was no longer possible to be the size I started out pre-child, which was roughly the size of my existing store-bought dress form.

-also wasn’t wanting to wrap myself in duct tape when I could simply sew a form myself.
+I also didn’t want to wrap myself in duct tape when I could simply sew a form myself.
 So, enter Bootstrap Fashion, which was recommended by a local sewing friend.
 This is an AWESOME site that allows you to put in your measurements for a dress form or ANY pattern that they sell.
 This is the gold standard of pattern customization!

 All that said, I just made my own dress form to make exact dimensions AND even added one arm to it.
-Let me tell you more in this Bootstrap Fashion review!
+Learn more in this Bootstrap Fashion review!

 As I mentioned, my custom pattern came from Bootstrap Fashion.
 Here’s the link to their dress forms.

 There were two main options for DIY dress forms on the website.
 The first was creating a dress form from scratch using either your custom measurements or average industry-standard measurements for several sizes.
 This would then be stuffed and mounted on a coat rack or other pole-like device.

 The second option was creating a custom dress form cover, which would go over an existing dress form.
 Since I already had a smaller dress form, this is the option I chose.
 It was less expensive for the Bootstrap pattern, and I would need a smaller amount of stuffing.
 Check out my before and after below!